-If you do invest in an OTS training course, it’s important to choose one that allows you to tailor certain elements of it, such as matching it to the look, feel, and tone of your company, as well as being able to add in examples that make it more relevant to your staff.
+If you do invest in an off-the-shelf training course, it’s important to choose one that allows you to tailor certain elements of it, such as matching it to the look, feel, and tone of your company, as well as being able to add in examples that make it more relevant to your staff.

 Questions to ask if opting for bespoke content

 If you decide to opt for a truly bespoke solution, there are some important questions (besides costs) to bear in mind when finding the right partner:

 - How long does it take to deliver a bespoke solution?

 - Do they have the relevant subject matter expertise?

 - Have they worked on similar projects with other clients?
 If so, ask to see examples.

 - What is their track record - what are their clients saying about them?